tensorflow/tfx/docs/guide/evaluator.md

     outside of those saved with the model).
 See [Tensorflow Model Analysis Metrics](https://github.com/tensorflow/model-analysis/blob/master/g3doc/metrics.md)
     for more information.
-*   Slices to configure (if not slices are given then an "overall" slice will be added by default).
+*   Slices to configure (if no slices are given then an "overall" slice will be added by default).
 See
     [Tensorflow Model Analysis Setup](https://github.com/tensorflow/model-analysis/blob/master/g3doc/setup.md)
     for more information.